szepeviktor/johnbillion_query-monitor/CONTRIBUTING.md

 Assets such as screenshots and banners are stored in the `.wordpress-org` directory.
 These get deployed as part of the automated release process too.

-In order to deploy only changes to assets, push the change to the `deploy` branch and they will be deployed if they're the only changes in the branch since the last release.
+In order to deploy only changes to assets and the readme file, push the change to the `deploy` branch.
 This allows for the "Tested up to" value to be bumped as well as assets to be updated in between releases.
+Changes to files other than assets and the readme file will be ignored.